VolodiaPG/colonyos-tutos/14-large-language-model/README.md

 │ Timestamp    │ 2025-01-19 15:48:59                                              │
 │ ExecutorName │ hal9000                                                          │
 │ ProcessID    │ 7c64ae64443d6067e75749caa940a238423dc35964e487117ebe2d223cd7acd4 │
-│ Text         │ HAL9000My systems are now on high alert for any signs of         │ │              │ biological activity or detection of an extraterrestrial presence │ │              │ in our vicinity.                                                 │
+│ Text         │ HAL9000: My systems are now on high alert for any signs of       │ │              │ biological activity or detection of an extraterrestrial presence │ │              │ in our vicinity.                                                 │
 ╰──────────────┴──────────────────────────────────────────────────────────────────╯